-If the selling price is more than your ACB, you will still have a capital gain (calculated as the selling price less the ACB) and one-half will be included in your taxable income.
+If the selling price is more than your ACB, you will still have a capital gain (calculated as the selling price less the ACB) and the appropriate percentage will be included in your taxable income.
 Your income will also have to include "recapture," which is the difference between your ACB your UCC.
 Recapture is fully taxable.